What is asylum?

-No. This term is always incorrect.
-It cannot be illegal to seek asylum as everyone has the fundamental human right to request asylum under international law.
+There is no such thing as an illegal asylum seeker because everyone has the right to request asylum under international law.

 - they do not have adequate accommodation or any means of obtaining it (whether or not their essential living needs are met) or